ezacharyk/BGP_Projects/Chapter 13 Dino Cross 2/README.md

 That is it for playing music.
 We will dive a little more into music and sound in the next project.

 You can see the the full Dino Cross game at [itch.io](https://heroofdermwood.itch.io/bgp-dino-cross).

+# Project Notes and Updates
+You can follow the goals, notes and updates for the overall goal of this project at  http://ezknight.net